hmacdope/hmacdope/README.md

 I'm a postdoctoral researcher at the Australian National University working at the interface of molecular simulation, biophysics, and high performance computing.

-- 😄 Pronouns: he/him
+- 😄 Pronouns: he/him.
-- 📫 How to reach me: reach out on Twitter
+- 📫 How to reach me: reach out on Twitter.
 - 🔭 I’m currently working on a bunch of cool stuff with the [MDAnalysis](https://github.com/MDAnalysis) team!